-This recipe for honey roasted carrots and parsnips are the ideal side dish for your next roast dinner.
-These two roasted root vegetables have always been a winning combination together.
-The natural sweetness of the carrots and parsnips are enhanced by the honey, while the roasting process brings out their natural flavours and creates a slightly crispy texture.
+These two root veggies, when roasted, have always been a winning combination.
+The natural sweetness of the carrots and parsnips is enhanced by the honey, while the roasting process brings out their natural flavours and creates a slightly crispy texture.

 The honey also adds a subtle caramelised flavour that complements the earthy taste of the vegetables.
 We add a touch of mustard for depth, making for a well-rounded and enjoyable dish.